 In this year’s report, we begin by highlighting some key findings from the 2019 survey as this year’s major trends.
 We then look at trends over time by comparing our latest data to that of 2018 and 2017, where relevant (the 2017 version was a briefer survey, so data is slightly limited).
 We then devote the remainder of the report to analyzing the data by certain characteristics of the respondents to provide a nuanced view of the variations within this complex group.
 We begin this analysis by dividing respondents into three income groups to understand how the Super Affluent stand out in their travel behavior and preferences.
 We then look at the differences between Affluent Travelers with and without children in the household.
 Finally, we examine variations between Affluent Travelers of different age groups.
 Through these analyses, we provide an in-depth look at the particularities of this desirable traveler market.

 In the report, we compare 2019 results to 2018 results.
-You can see the methodology for that survey here
+You can see the methodology for that survey here.
+Results from 2017 are also included for comparison where relevant.
+Learn more about that survey here.

 What You'll Learn From This Report